 Tips To Understand Your Child’s Emotional Experience

 Parenting is more than just providing comforts for your children.
 It is being there for the child emotionally, and providing them a sense of security.
 Here are a few basic child psychology tips that will help you understand children better:

 1. Observation Is Key

-One of the simplest, yet most effective, ways to learn about child psychology is observation.
+One of the simplest, yet most effective, ways to learn about your child’s experience is careful observation.
 Show interest in what your children are doing or saying.
-Observe their actions, expressions, and temperament when they eat, sleep, and play.
-Keep in mind that your child is unique and may have a personality that stands out, even as he grows.
-So avoid comparing your child with other children, as that not only adds stress to parenting, but also makes the child feel inferior.
+Observe their actions, expressions, and temperament.
+Keep in mind that each child is unique.
+Your child will be different from you and their siblings.
+Do ask yourself a few questions that can help you understand your child’s psychology.

 While you answer these questions, remember not to judge the child.
 Just observe to be aware.